 Depending on a person’s symptoms and medical history, a doctor may recommend a visit to a specialist for a more thorough investigation.

-Pain is one of the body’s signals that something is wrong.
-There are several types and causes of pain on the left side of the body.
+There are many possible causes of pain on the left side of the body.
+In people assigned female at birth, this

-The cause of the pain may be a disease or condition not included in the list above.
-It helps to be vigilant for other symptoms that accompany the pain and to report these to a doctor.
+The cause of the pain may be a medical condition not included in the list above.
+It helps to be vigilant for other symptoms that accompany the pain and to report these to a doctor as early as possible.

 Try to assess the start and endpoint of the pain, its duration, and its triggers.
 This information will help the doctor make a more informed diagnosis.